-2.1.19 Field and video inspections have been performed on the majority of existing cross-line structures within the project limits.
+2.1.18 Field and video inspections have been performed on the majority of existing cross-line structures within the project limits.
 Implement the alternatives as directed in the "Existing Pipe Evaluation Results and Recommendations" located in Attachment B. Pipes within the project limits may be replaced in lieu of repaired.
 Verify the hydraulic capacity of the pipes.
 When analyses do not demonstrate compliance with the Hydraulic Design Requirements and other Criteria, replace the pipes or make other improvements to the system to achieve compliance.
 Analyses shall reflect the "n" value for the liner material and any reduction in diameter.
 Add notes to the plan sheets for the chosen alternatives when existing pipes are retained.
 Cross-line pipes within the project limits which have not been inspected shall be replaced when needed for proposed design.
-Only Pipes or culverts required for final design within the base scope of work (exhibit 3) and project limits excluding rehab limits are required to be repaired or replaced.
+Pipes or culverts required for final design within the base scope of work (exhibit 3) and project limits excluding rehab limits are required to be repaired or replaced.
 Pipes or culverts outside scope but within project limits and are adversely impacted by final design are required to be repaired or replaced.
+Project design shall omit and not implement recommendations for existing box culvert in Appendix A line 45 of the Pipe Inspection Report if culverts are not adversely impacted by final drainage design.
 If work is required on drainage features (pipes/culverts) not inspected, the work would require a change order.